Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Normalizing Flow Emulators for population synthesis simulations

 The best-fit model can be obtained by minimizing this loss function with respect to the model parameters $\omega$ using some gradient descent algorithm such as \textsc{Adam}\citep{kingma2017adammethodstochasticoptimization}.
 The optimal parameters corresponding to the trained model can be represented as functions of the training dataset: $\vec{w}_{0}(\vec{d}_{train})$.
 The trained emulator in this notation is therefore:

-which can be used for tractable density evaluation, data generation, and amplification.
-In other words, the trained emulator can, in principle, facilitate SBI and feature prediction for state-of-the-art simulators such as \textsc{POSYDONv2}.
+which can be used for tractable density evaluation, data generation, and augmentation.
+In other words, the trained emulator can, in principle, facilitate SBI and feature prediction for state-of-the-art simulators such as \textsc{POSYDONv2}, both of which are demonstrated in figure~\ref{fig:amp}, for a BBH PopSynth dataset that uses earlier versions of \textsc{POSYDON} to simulate common-envelope evolution of isolated stellar binaries~\citep{Bavera_2020}.